telerik/report-server-docs/user-guide/reports-management/upload-report.md

 # Upload Report

 Upload an existing report definition from the file system.
-When uploading a report you should select the report definition in the zip-based TRDP format or the legacy TRDX format, specify the report's __title__ and select the report's __category__.
+When uploading a report you should select the report definition in the zip-based TRDP format or the legacy TRDX format, for ReportBook definition select TRBP file.
+Next specify the report's __title__ and select the report's __category__.
 All the fields are mandatory except the __description__ field.

 ![upload report](../../images/report-server-images/reports-management/upload-report.png)